Longfleet

-Longfleet is a small district of Poole, Dorset centred on Longfleet Road.
+Longfleet is a small district of Poole, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England, centred on Longfleet Road.
 It is situated directly north of the town centre and lies to the east of Oakdale and to the south and west of Parkstone.

 History

 The area of Longfleet was originally part of the Manor of Canford and mentioned in the Pipe Rolls of 1230.
 It became a parish of its own right in 1833.
 Longfleet is also the site of the Tatnam Well which used to provide water for the town of Poole.

 In the early 1870s, Longfleet was "a tything and a chapelry in Canford Magna parish [about] 1 mile NNE of Poole town and r. station; and includes part of the town and of the harbour..."
 It covered an area of 1,458 acres, 285 of which were water.
 Poole Workhouse was located in the tything, housing 102 inmates in 1861.
 There was also a manor owned by Sir J. B. Guest, Bart.
 There is a national school.

 Originally consecrated in 1833, the Church of Longfleet St Mary (CofE) was built chiefly at the expense of Lord de Mauley and designed by Edward Blore.
 In the 1870s, the chapelry, which was more extensive than the tything, had a population of 1,598 and 317 houses.
 The living was (and still is) a vicarage in the diocese of Salisbury.
 Its patron then was Sir J. B. Guest.
 The prominent spire was added in 1884 and additional building work carried out in 1915.
 In 1995 the church was designated as a Grade II listed building.

+Longfleet was formerly a tything and chapelry in the parish of CanfordMagua, in 1866 Longfleet became a separate civil parish, on 9 November 1905 the parish was abolished to form Poole.
+It is now in the unparished area of Poole.

 Population

 In 1851, Longfleet had a population of 1,287.
 In 1861, it had grown to 1,417 and there were 288 houses.
+In 1901 the parish had a population of 4159.